anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Constrained BRSKI {{I-D.ietf-anima-constrained-voucher}},
 using CoAP for enrollment message transport as described by CoAP Transport for CMP {{RFC9482}}.
-In this scenario, of course the EST-specific parts of {{I-D.ietf-anima-constrained-voucher}} do not apply.
+In this scenario, the EST-specific parts of {{I-D.ietf-anima-constrained-voucher}} do not apply.

 For BRSKI-AE scenarios where a general solution (cf. {{discovery}})